Franchising Your Business: Begin with the End in Mind

 Published in: Guides

-Strategy #2: Building a Rock-Solid FDD and Legal Foundation for Your Franchise
+Build a Rock Solid FDD and Legal Foundation

-In our Winning Strategies for Franchising Your Business series, we provide you with the inside track for building, scaling, and growing a winning franchise system.
-Winning strategy #1 was about mindset and Beginning with the End in Mind.
-Strategy #2 is all about building the right FDD and legal foundation for your franchise.
-Let's get started!
+Winning Strategy #1 was about mindset and Beginning with the End in Mind.
+Winning Strategy #2 is about building the right FDD and legal foundation for your franchise.

 One of the primary goals every new franchisor should have in mind when franchising their business is to grow and scale it over time.
 Because of that, establishing a durable, protectable, and enforceable legal foundation is critical to the success of your new franchise – and attracting future investors.